dharavK7/dharavkathiriya/README.md

 Insights on team performance, player stats, and win trends.
-Cleaned & structured data ready for deeper analysis Visualizations to make the data easy to understand
+Cleaned & structured data ready for deeper analysis.
+Visualizations to make the data easy to understand.